-If you're considering renting your timeshare, be sure to first do your due diligence by ensuring the original agreement allows you to use your resort unit for something like a temporary rental program.
-Although timeshare point systems might allow flexibility in dates and locations, some exchange companies will not allow someone to put those points toward timeshare rentals for third parties; this same restriction could apply for traditional resort units as well.
-Ultimately, this is definitely a situation when you'd like to ask permission rather than forgiveness, so do your homework first!
+If you're considering offering your timeshare out as a rental, do your due diligence beforehand and ensure your buyer agreement allows you to do so.
+Although timeshare point systems might allow flexibility with dates and locations, some exchange companies do not allow people to put their points toward rentals; the same restriction could also apply to traditional resort units under fractional ownership.
+Ultimately, this is a situation where you'd like to ask permission rather than forgiveness, so do your homework first!

-Regardless of how an owner might choose to manage the timeshare's nightly rent, it's important to have a rental agreement for each party that chooses to rent your timeshare.
-This agreement should be between renters using the timeshare and owners of the timeshare.
-If an owner chooses to hand over the rental reins to a management company, that rental agreement is usually generated by the management company as well.
+Regardless of how people choose to manage their rental platform, it's crucial to have a rental agreement for each individual or group renting it out.
+This agreement is between timeshare owners and the renters using it at the time.
+If a timeshare owner chooses to hand over the rental reins to a management company, that company will generate the necessary rental agreement.

-As stated earlier, most overhead responsibilities, including advertising on any website, property photos (including resort amenities),reservations, check in, and direct contact or communication with short term guests, are handled by management companies if that is the route that owners choose to take.
-These timeshare rentals services, similar to long term rentals, are charged depending on the agreement between owners and management company.
-These types of fees should definitely be factored into the overall daily rental price.
+Most of the responsibilities, such as advertising, property photos (including resort amenities), bookings, check-ins, and direct contact with guests, are handled by the property owners, or a management company if they choose that route.
+Rental services, similar to long-term rentals, are charged depending on the agreement between the owners and the management company.
+Regardless, these expenses should definitely be factored into the overall daily rental price.

-Ultimately, if you don't calculate a reasonable daily rent price for both the owner and the renter, you will waste weeks of time and thousands of your dollars when you attempt to rent out your timeshare.
+Ultimately, if you don't calculate a reasonable daily rent price for both the owner and the renter, you will waste your time and thousands of dollars when you attempt to rent out your vacation property.
 As the owner, you must factor in the costs needed to cover (or mostly cover) the average maintenance costs charged by the resort.
 However, the price you charge for daily rent must also be reasonable and accurately reflect the current market's prices.

-How close is the timeshare in proximity to any cities or vacation amenities?
-If your potential vacation resort spot is nowhere close to a city or ideal location, it will be hard to justify the right rental price for the unit each night.
-Similar to property appraisal and pricing in a traditional real estate market, no timeshare renters will want to pay top dollar and then have to commute to an area farther away just to get the most out of their vacation.
+How close in proximity to any cities or vacation amenities is it?
+If your vacation destination is nowhere near an ideal location, it's difficult to justify the right rental price for the unit each night.
+Like a property appraisal and purchase price in a traditional real estate market, the location plays a huge factor.
+No renters will want to pay top dollar and then commute to an area farther away to get the most out of their vacation.

-The value of your timeshare to a potential renter will be seen on a very similar model to long term rental property value.
-An immediate, telling detail in the value of your timeshare can be seen by looking for nearby timeshare resorts in proximity to your resort location.
+The value of your timeshare to potential renters is a very similar model to long-term rental property value.
+For instance, one can find a telling detail in the value of your unit by looking at nearby resorts in proximity to your vacation home's location.

-Is the timeshare unit size really family friendly?
-Again, much like traditional real estate, the timeshare market tends to demand family-friendly, multi-bedroom units for most families to accommodate everyone in their group.
-If your resort unit is not as accommodating, you may find it difficult to rent the timeshare week.
+Is the timeshare unit size family-friendly?
+Again, much like traditional real estate, the timeshare market tends to demand family-friendly, multi-bedroom units to accommodate everyone in a large group.
+If your vacation ownership unit is not as accommodating, you may find it difficult to rent your timeshare intervals.

-If you have already purchased a timeshare unit and find it to be useful some weeks but not others, you could look into rental services in order to cover some of the annual maintenance costs and related fees that often plague timeshare owners.
-It's not likely that you will cover all the costs or make a profit on your timeshare, but it may help cover some of your fees.
+If you've already purchased a unit and find it useful some weeks but not others, you could look into offering it up to a renter here and there to cover some of the related costs that often plague owners.
+It will not likely make a profit for you or even cover all of the expenses, but it may help cover some of those fees.